Judy Horacek

 Judy Horacek (born 12 November 1961) is an Australian cartoonist, artist, writer and children's book creator.
-She is best known for her award winning children's picture book Where is the Green Sheep? with Mem Fox, and her cartoons all over the world.
+She is best known for her award winning children's picture book Where is the Green Sheep? with Mem Fox, and her cartoons which have been published all over the world.
 She has been a regular cartoonist for newspapers including The Age newspaper, The Canberra Times, The Australian and The Australia Institute Newsletter.
 Horacek's latest book is Now or Never (2020), her tenth cartoon collection.
 She received the 2024 Stanley Award for Single Gag Cartoonist.

 In 2005, a selection of her work was acquired by the National Library of Australia for its collection.
 She said at the time that "I really like being recognised for having done work that is part of the social discourse.
 And it's always nice to see cartoons get another lease on life – now they represent a particular time and context and become part of the portrait of who we [Australians] are".